likhith-3399/ComcastExercise/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you how to get a development env running in local machine

-Clone the repo from GitHub using gitcli command,
+1. Clone the repo from GitHub using gitcli command,

 ```
 git clone https://github.com/likhith-3399/ComcastExercise.git
 ```

-Build the application
+2. Build the application
 ```
 mvn clean install (runs junit tests)
 Use mvn clean install -DskipTests (to ignore/ skip junits)
 ```

-Deploy/ Run the Application
+3. Deploy/ Run the Application
 ```
 Run the application, by adding the main class to Run Configuration.
 If you want to run the application from command line, run the below command.
 	mvn spring-boot:run
 ```

-Once, the application is started, GoTo the url below to check if its up.
+4. Once, the application is started, GoTo the url below to check if its up.
 >	URL: http://localhost:8080/service/ping

 ### Rest API's with its RequestMethod enclosed in ()
 You can use any Rest Client, I've used Postman, use this link to download https://www.getpostman.com/

-* Ping (GET)
+#### Ping (GET)
 >	URL: http://localhost:8080/service/ping
 ```
 Example: